Automated generation of attack trees with optimal shape and labelling: Introduction

 \begin{itemize} \item \emph{Flexibility and extensibility \cite{pinchinat2020library,GJMTW17}: } By defining an interface between system models and the attack generation problem, our framework allows for plugging in any system model that implements such interface.
 In our case, the interface considers attacks expressed as series-parallel graphs \cite{JKMR15}, which allows for attack steps to be executed in parallel and sequentially. \item \emph{Correctness checking \cite{Mantel2019,Audinot2016,Audinot2017,Audinot2018, pinchinat2020library,GJMTW17}: } The framework uses a formal language to produce goals/labels for the tree, which aids their comprehension and gives goals an unambiguous meaning, and establishes whether an attack tree is sound and correctly-labelled with respect to the output of a system specification. \item \emph{Attacks have well-defined goals: } We require attacks to tell which goals they achieve.
 This has been implicitly assumed in most previous work, but only recently formalised in \cite{Mantel2019}. \end{itemize}

 In addition, our framework introduces the first \emph{optimality condition} for attack tree labels, requiring generation approaches to produce labels that convey the minimum necessary information for the analyst to \emph{understand} the tree.
-In a nutshell, we define the \emph{meaning} of an attack goal or label as the set of attacks that achieve such goal.
-Such meaning is assumed to be prior knowledge for the analyst and thus is independent from the attack-tree generation process.
+In a nutshell, we define the \emph{meaning} of an attack goal or label as the set of attacks that achieve the goal.
+Such meaning is assumed to be prior knowledge for the analyst (extracted from the system specification) and thus is independent from the attack-tree generation process.
 Then, given an attack tree $\anatree$ with root goal $\agoal$, we require the meaning of $\agoal$ to be captured by $\anatree$ as \emph{tightly} as possible.
 We shall make this more precise in Section \ref{sec-generation-problem}.

 Another unique characteristic of our framework is the use of graph properties as optimisation criteria to shape the generated trees.
 Recognising that the structure of the tree, i.e.\ its nodes and connections, impacts the way it is traversed via a top-down reading, we find it important that attack-tree generation approaches provide an optimality criterion for their shape.
 This gives an objective measure to compare different generation approaches.
 In our method, we seek to produce trees with minimum size.
 Intuitively, the smaller the tree, the fewer nodes the analyst needs to scrutinise to grasp the attack scenario described by the tree.